ExpediaGroup/container-startup-autoscaler/README.md

 namespace (but using the same single CSA installation).
 If local resources are limited, reduce `MAX_PARALLELISM` accordingly and ensure `DELETE_NS_AFTER_TEST` is `true`.
 Each test typically spins up 2 pods, each with 2 containers;
 see source for resource allocations.

+`EXTRA_CA_CERT_PATH` is an optional configuration item that allows registration of an additional CA certificate (or chain) when building the kind node image.
+This will be required if a technology that intercepts encrypted network traffic via insertion of its own CA is being used.
+The path must be absolute and reference a PEM-formatted file.

 ## Running Locally
 A number of Bash scripts are supplied in the `scripts/sandbox` directory that allow you to try out CSA using